The Gemini Omni (Veo 4) Prompt Guide for Real Film Directors

 Use plain-English negatives

-Tell Veo 4 what to skip: no on-screen text, no stock motion blur, no extra people in frame.
+Tell Gemini Omni (Veo 4) what to skip: no on-screen text, no stock motion blur, no extra people in frame.
 Cleaner than fighting the result later in editing.

 • 05